tanabee/gas-codelab/docs/codelab.md

     ['A', 'B', 'C', 'D', 'E'],
     ['F', 'G', 'H', 'I', 'J'],
   ];
-  insertMessages(data);
+  saveMessages(data);
 }
 ```

 ![set data as argument](img/data-argument.png)
 Done!
 Now, you can delete test method.
-We will call `insertMessages function` from `main function` from the next section.
+We will call `saveMessages function` from `main function` from the next section.

 ## Save emails to Spreadsheet